Below we look at French Money printing circa 1793…You’ll quickly see a dangerous pattern similar to American politics, QE and low-rate addiction..

 Phase 5: Minority Voices of Reason Ringing the Warning Bells

 Then, as now, there were lone voices of dissent, even exasperation.
-Necker, the Finance Minister, ultimately resigned in frustration.
+Necker, the Finance Minister, ultimately resigned in frustration over excessive French money printing.
 Economists like Maury attempted in vain to illustrate how the first issues of printed money always bring prosperity, but “those that follow bring only misery.”

 A fellow named Le Brun attacked the whole scheme in the Assembly, prophetically declaring “that the proposal, instead of relieving the nation, would wreck it.”